 This post may contain affiliate links for products that I endorse and use.
 If you buy from one of the links, I earn a commission at no cost to you.

 I’m usually not a fan of healthy sweets — I’d rather have a small amount of real sugar, butter, and cream.
+I stay away from low-fat and low-sugar foods because they don’t taste as good as the real stuff.
+Luckily, these tahini date caramel bites taste like real stuff.
+Even if they are not.

 But sometimes, something comes along that changes that.
 And that’s this recipe.
 It’s made of only a few ingredients, comes together super fast and easy, and most importantly — it is delicious.
+One tahini date caramel and you will be hooked.
+Trust me.

 Dates are super sweet, and have a caramel like flavor, so they work well in smoothies